 A. The threaded rod on Harvest Fiesta Fruit Presses is the only Non-Stainless component.
-The reason being that carbon steel is much, much harder, so it will stand up to years of high pressure twisting and turning.
+It's for strength and durability.
 We suggest lubricating it from time to time with a light brushing of our Food Grade Grease.

 Q. Can I press _______ with the Harvest Fiesta Fruit Press?

 A. We get this question a lot.
 Generally speaking, The Harvest Fiesta Fruit Press will press any soft fruits and some soft veggies that have been crushed or chopped in a food processor or fruit crusher.
 To name some of the things people have effectively pressed with the Harvest Fiesta Fruit Press: Apples, Pears, Cherries, Plums, Coconut (Shredded and soaked in warm water), Lychee Fruit, Honey Combs , Pineapple, Almonds (soaked and pureed in water), Frozen or Canned Spinach. + more that we can't think of right now.

 Q. What is a water channel and why do I want one on my crock?

 A. The water channel around the rim allows natural gases (a byproduct of fermentation) to escape, without allowing outside air into the crock.
 Crocks with straight sides (and no water channel) often get mold on the surface of the food or brine from exposure to air.